igun/kazoo/doc/blog/understanding_rates.md

 ### Uploading a second ratedeck

-Now that we've populated a "default" ratedeck, let's create a new ratedeck by adding the "ratedeck\_name" field to a CSV.
+Now that we've populated a "default" ratedeck, let's create a new ratedeck by adding the `ratedeck_id` field to a CSV.
 We'll just edit "simple\_rates.csv" and re-save it as "bulk\_rates.csv":

 ```csv
 "rate_cost","description","name","prefix","ratedeck_id"